AzureCosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 SELECT * FROM c WHERE c.foodGroup = <foodGroup>
 ```

-These queries only require that a range index be defined on **manufacturerName** and **foodGroup**, respectively.
+These queries only require an index be defined on **manufacturerName** and **foodGroup**.
 We can modify the indexing policy to index only these properties.

 ### Edit the indexing policy by including paths